Hi. How can we help?

-Visualizations transform vast quantities of data into meaningful insights.
-By effectively combining Dimensions, Measures, Calculations, and sorting, you can rapidly identify outliers, patterns, and trends.
+Visualizations turn complex data into actionable insights.
+By leveraging dimensions, measures, and calculations, you can quickly spot trends and outliers.
 Also, visualizations of reports are sent out in subscription emails, so it's worthwhile to optimize their impact.

 Table visualization

-While not much more exciting than the report builder, this is important because you can see which data is being included in your visualization.
+Table visualization is important because you can see which data is being included in your reports.

 Hide columns that you don't need by hovering over any column title in the report builder.
 You'll see the options to pivot, remove, or hide from visualization.